Understanding Flex Property: The Hybrid Solution

 Assess Your Operational Needs

 Start by thoroughly evaluating your operations.
 Determine the required square footage, ideal office-to-warehouse ratio, and essential amenities.
-Consider your three-to-five-year growth projections to avoid outgrowing the space too quickly.
+Consider your 3-5 years of growth projections to avoid outgrowing the space too quickly.
 Document specific requirements like ceiling height for equipment, number of loading docks, electrical capacity, and climate control needs.

 Research Strategic Locations